alufolie91/proton-ge-custom/README.md

 - https://www.patreon.com/tkglitch
 - https://github.com/Frogging-Family/wine-tkg-git

 I and many others owe TKG.
-In regards to both WINE and Proton.
-He has dedicated a lot of time (2+ years at least) to rebasing WINE and Proton patches, as well as making his own contributions.
+In regards to both Wind and Proton.
+He has dedicated a lot of time (2+ years at least) to rebasing Wine and Proton patches, as well as making his own contributions.
 Before he came along, I did some rebasing work, and mainly only released things for Arch.
 These days he almost always beats me to rebasing, and it saves myself and others a **lot** of work.

 ### Guy1524 (Derek Lesho)

 - https://github.com/Guy1524

-Derek was responsible for the original rawinput patches, as well as several various game fixes in the past, just to name a few: MK11, FFXV, MHW, Steep, AC Odyssey FS fix.
-He has also done a massive amount of work on media foundation/mfplat, which should be hopefully working very soon.
+Derek was responsible for the original raw input patches, as well as several various game fixes in the past, just to name a few: MK11, FFXV, MHW, Steep, AC Odyssey FS fix.
+He has also done a massive amount of work on Media Foundation/MFPlat, which should be hopefully working very soon.

 ### Joshie (Joshua Ashton)